reichertc2/reading-notes-C-301n23/class-06.md

 Block intro

-> I love it when a plan comes together - John "Hannibal" Smith
+> You join a gang for protection, not to go out and hit someone. - Sir Michael Caine

 ### An intro to Node.js on sitepoint.com ([Article](https://www.sitepoint.com/an-introduction-to-node-js/))